 Visual Meteorological Conditions (VMC) – Weather conditions that describe a situation where pilots are able to operate using visual references.

 VOR – A navigation aid used by pilots.
 VOR stands for very high frequency (VHF) omni-directional range.

 Weight-Shift-Control – A method used by pilots to steer a hang glider or paraglider whereby they push a control bar attached to the wing structure.

 Wide-Body Aircraft – An aircraft with two aisles inside.
 The typical fuselage diameter is 16 to 20 feet.

 Wind Shear – An abrupt change in horizontal or vertical wind direction.

-Yaw – The movement of an aircraft, characterized by the nose moving side-to-side.
+Yaw – The movement of an aircraft around the vertical axis, characterized by the nose moving side-to-side.
+The rudder controls yaw.

 Yoke – The aircraft control devices used by pilot for changes in attitude, as well as pitch and roll movement.

 Zulu Time – A term synonymous with UTC (Universal Coordinated Time), which is the same as Greenwich Mean Time.
 Pilots file all flight plans in Zulu Time.